palladius/sakura/README.md

-    zombies                                          # prints processes that show zombies (plus funny options to kill them) find . -size +300M | xargs mvto /tmp/bigfiles/   # moves big files to that directory alias gp='never_as_root git pull'                # only if u r not root it runs! dimmiora                                         # Tells you the time with Riccardo voice in Italian.
+    zombies                                          # prints processes that show zombies (plus funny options to kill them) find . -size +300M | xargs mvto /tmp/bigfiles/   # moves big files to that directory alias gp='never_as_root git pull'                # only if u r not root it runs! tellme-time                                      # Tells you the time with Riccardo voice in Italian.
 Brilliant!

 ### BUGS